simonmichael/hledger_site/src/cookbook.md

 **Goal for 2022:** This page aims to become the comprehensive list of concrete, actionable, task-oriented advice for hledger users on how to tackle all common real-world problems, using hledger where possible, but pointing to other tools if more effective, and including placeholders when we don't yet have a good answer.

 **See also:**
-- <https://wiki.plaintextaccounting.org> collects similar but more generic advice for any and all PTA tools.
+- <https://plaintextaccounting.org> and <https://wiki.plaintextaccounting.org> collect similar but more generic advice for any and all PTA tools.
 - If you don't yet know the basics of hledger, see the [home page](index.md), eg [How to get started](index.md#how-to-get-started).

 **Documentor tips:** Big pages while practical, additional subpages when needed.
 Include minimal answers/inline examples when feasible, followed by links to longer answers/related resources.
 Check plaintextaccounting.org's and wiki.plaintextaccounting.org's categories.